 Thomas Tuchel urges fans to ‘show respect’ after Antonio Rudiger hit by lighter

-Thomas Tuchel has urged football fans to curb their risky behaviour to protect English football’s “unique atmosphere”.
+Chelsea boss Thomas Tuchel has urged fans to curb their risky behaviour to protect English football’s “unique atmosphere” after Antonio Rudiger was struck by a lighter thrown from the away supporters during Sunday’s win over Tottenham.

-Antonio Rudiger was struck by a lighter thrown from the away supporters as Chelsea toppled Tottenham 2-0 in the Premier League at Stamford Bridge on Sunday.
+Rudiger was hit during the Blues’ 2-0 Premier League victory at Stamford Bridge, earned thanks to second-half goals from Hakim Ziyech and Thiago Silva.

-Hakim Ziyech’s wonder strike and Thiago Silva’s header handed Chelsea their third win over Spurs in the month, after victories in both legs of the Carabao Cup semi-final.
+Ziyech’s wonder strike and Silva’s header handed Chelsea their third win over Spurs in the month, after victories in both legs of the Carabao Cup semi-final.

 Chelsea boss Tuchel released a message this week after the Blues beefed up security and rules after several recent pitch invasions.